An Overview on GST Registration

-All businesses that make an interstate Outward supply of goods and services would have to compulsory consider the process of GST registration.
+All businesses that make an interstate Outward supply of goods and services would have to compulsorily consider the process of GST registration.

-Usually, e-commerce entities require considering GST registration.
-As per the recent notification e-commerce entities which have an annual turnover of lesser than Rs.
+Usually, e-commerce entities require considering GST registration especially persons supplying through e-commerce aggregator and every e-commerce aggregator.
+However, as per the recent notification e-commerce entities which have an annual turnover of lesser than Rs.
 20 Lakhs per annum do not require to make any such registration.

 Input Tax Credit (ITC) under the GST Regime

 ITC or input tax credit allows you as a business owner to pay lesser taxes on the inputs of a specific amount of products.
 The main benefit of paying input tax credit is to reduce your tax liability on the products.